aerenchyma/ProgramsInformationPeople/_sources/Assignments/assignments_files/UMich-SI506-F17/week03.rst

 Activities: Week 3
 ==================

-You have the following graded activities:
+You have the following activities to complete:

 * **Before class Tuesday:**